 Click on Start and then the gear-like symbol to open the Settings page.

-Select Privacy, and it shows a list of Windows permissions on the list on the left.
-Let us take a look at all the categories.
+Select Privacy, and a list of Windows permissions appears on the left.
+Let’s examine all the categories.

 1] General permissions